jpignata/somanymachines/content/tx/finger-the-first-social-software.md

 date: 2019-05-18T12:00:00-04:00
 type: post
 dek: "One of the first examples of social software in an internetworked environment still ships with your operating system.
-Let's connect 1972 to 2019."
+Let's connect 1972 to today."
 ---

 **In the early seventies** at the [Stanford Artificial Intelligence Lab][0], [Les